tomachine/go-fastping/README.md

 go-fastping
 ===========

+WARNING: this is thread-unsafe fork of original https://github.com/tatsushid/go-fastping with many changes (limit usage of locks, channels, send packets in chunks and many other).

+In common cases please use original version.

+---

 go-fastping is a Go language's ICMP ping library inspired by AnyEvent::FastPing Perl module to send ICMP ECHO REQUEST packets quickly.
 Original Perl module is available at